treeverse/lakeFS/docs/use_cases/iso_env.md

 ![main branch]({{ site.baseurl }}/assets/img/iso_env_sampledata.png)

-You can create a new branch say `test-env` by going to the branches tab and clicking `Create branch`.
-Once it is successful, we see two branches under the repo: `main` and `test-env`.
+You can create a new branch (say, `test-env`) by going to the _Branches_ tab and clicking _Create Branch_.
+Once it is successful, you will see two branches under the repo: `main` and `test-env`.

 ![test-env branch]({{ site.baseurl }}/assets/img/iso_env_testenv_branch.png)

-Now, you can add, modify or delete the data files in the `test-env` branch without affecting the data in the main branch.
+Now you can add, modify or delete objects under the `test-env` branch without affecting the data in the main branch.

 ## Using lakeFS Python Client API and Jupyter notebook

-Adding or deleting files from different branches in a lakeFS repo can be performed from the UI as shown above.
-However, to perform complex transformations on the data using Spark or other compute engine, you would need to use lakeFS supported APIs.

-This use case shows how you can create dev/test data environments using lakeFS branches.
-The following tutorial will use an existing lakeFS environment (i.e., playground) and a jupyter notebook, python lakefs_client API to demonstrate integration of lakeFS with [Spark](../integrations/spark).
+This use case shows how to create dev/test data environments using lakeFS branches.
+The following tutorial will use an existing lakeFS environment (i.e., playground), a jupyter notebook, and python lakefs_client API to demonstrate integration of lakeFS with [Spark](../integrations/spark).
 You can run this tutorial on your local machine.

 ### Prerequisites